 Students in this class work in groups of four to realize several short-duration projects in conjunction with commercial clients.
 Student groups select story content and character designs from material provided by the client.
 Groups are responsible for weekly presentations and responses to the client producer, delivering a finished QuickTime file as the schedule demands.
 Coursework and assignments simulate a small studio production model and prepare students for the collaborative work environment of professional animation.

 Prerequisites: Introduction to Animation (students who have taken 3D Animation may use this course as internship credit)

 Select one of: 3 FILM 2000 Introduction to Filmmaking 3

 This course is an introduction to telling stories in film.
 It provides a theoretical and technical foundation for future work and introduces historical and critical issues of film language.
-Principles of cinematography and continuity editing are covered through assignments in the forms of documentary, narrative, and music video.
+Principles of cinematography and continuity editing are covered through assignments in the forms of documentary, narrative, and experimental video.
 Technical processes and practices taught include preproduction planning, shooting, basic lighting, sound recording and mixing, and digital editing.
 Equal attention is given to technical and artistic concerns in screenings, lectures, discussions, technical demonstrations, and evaluations.
 Each student develops his or her own creative work through the completion and critique of group and individual projects and exercises.